 The [MARKER MAX/MIN] key can also be configured to search for the minimum point on the graph.

-Pressing the [MARKER MAX/MIN] key also selects the knob to adjust the marker position.
+Pressing the [MARKER] key allows the knob to adjust the marker position.
 The Span Menu box becomes unhighlighted.
 A box is drawn around the marker readout to indicate that the knob will move the marker.